-Water is at the center of action in the Southern African Development Community (SADC) and is considered to be a key element in fostering and promoting sustainable development in member countries.
+Water is at the centre of action in the Southern African Development Community (SADC) and is a key element in fostering and promoting sustainable development in member countries.

 SADC-HYCOS Phase 1 was established to promote regional cooperation between the National Hydrological Services (NHSs) of the region and to set-up a regional information system on water resources.